Carpenter Brut: Leather Teeth (2018)

-Carpenter Brut's second full-length album was released at midnight on February 22, 2018 with no pre-release promotion.
+Carpenter Brut's second full-length album was surprise released at midnight on February 22, 2018.
 A press release accompanying the release read: "Leather Teeth is the soundtrack to a movie envisioned by Carpenter Brut, one that tells the story of a shy American teenager, Bret Halford, who can't get the girl and will do anything he can to win her over, including becoming the singer of one of the most talked about bands in mid-'80s glam-metal, Leather Patrol."
 The press release included a quote from Carpenter Brut, describing the album as "pure frenzy like Master of Puppets, or any of the good old metal albums."
 Leather Teeth features Kristoffer Rygg of Ulver and Mat McNerney of Grave Pleasures on vocals.
 The music videos for the album were directed by Silver Strain, who also created the visuals projected during Carpenter Brut's live performances.

 In a December 2018 interview, Hueso explained that Leather Teeth was inspired by "Judas Priest, and the glam rock of the '80s."
 It is the first album in a trilogy and tells the story of "[a] main character [who] is still a young student in love, and not yet the serial killer he will become in the second part of the trilogy.
 Even if he has tantrums as in 'Monday Hunt' or 'Hairspray Hurricane', he is still convinced that he can conquer Kendra, the cheerleader."
 Hueso described himself, in a 2018 interview, as being "tired of this race to whoever makes the darkest or most brutal music, it’s just bullshit," while describing Leather Teeths sound as being "softer" and "more glamorous" than Trilogy "while flirting with a dark side that will be developed in the next album," a sequel which he intends to be "darker and more violent."